 Section 8.3.1, “How MySQL Uses Indexes” for details.
 Follow these

-key (whether you request one or not), specify a set of
+you request one or not), specify a set of primary key

-primary key columns for each table, columns that are used in
+columns for each table, columns that are used in the most

 Do not create a separate secondary index for each column, because each query can only make use of one index.
 Indexes on rarely tested columns or columns with only a few different values might not be helpful for any queries.
 If you have many queries for the same table, testing different combinations of columns, try to create a small number of concatenated indexes rather than a large number of single-column indexes.
 If an index contains all the columns needed for the result set (known as a covering index), the query might be able to avoid reading the table data at all.